rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 A Lyon
 In London
 In Boston, printed
-(Comment: Title page reads: “In Boston, printed.
-1705.”
-Following provisions of 4D1.3, “printed” is here transcribed with the place) Printed at Bennington
+(Comment: Title page reads: "In Boston, printed.
+1705."
+Following provisions of 4D1.3, "printed" is here transcribed with the place) Printed at Bennington
 Impressum fuit hoc opus Venetiis
 4B3.
 Supplied modern forms of place names